Agent for Mayflower Twin Cities 800-866-3113

-Planning a move is one of the most stressful times in a person's life.
-In order to make your move go as smoothly as possible, Metcalf Moving & Storage has provided the following information to help you plan your move:
+Planning a move is one of the most stressful times in a person’s life.
+In order to make your move go as smoothly as possible, Metcalf Moving & Storage has provided the following information to help Minneapolis/St. Paul and Rochester families plan their move:

 • Clear out unwanted goods – hold a garage sale or donate items you don't use.